zohamid/Final-Arduino-Sensor/README.md

 # Final-Arduino-Sensor
-Arduino and sensors for monitoring plant growth in artificial environment using DHT11, MQ135 and LDR sensors.
+Code on Arduino for sensors which monitor plant growth in an artificial environment using DHT11, MQ135 and LDR sensors.
 Developed in Maker's Box Hackathon.